Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Maxwell equations in flat spacetime and FLRW cosmology

+Therefore, in this wave solution the energy flux follows a curved trajectory in the $y$-$u$ plane.
 This is due only to the transversal (extended) spatial dependence of the amplitude of the wave, which now depends also on the $y$-direction.

-This implies that for this wave solution the energy flux follows a curved trajectory in the $y$-$u$ plane.
+{ To stress, these Airy-type solutions are of course expressible as a combination of plane waves, i.e.~their Fourier transforms exist and can be calculated \cite{Siviloglou2007a}.
+The `average behaviour' of such solutions in the sense of the Ehrenfest theorem is the `normal' one, but the Airy function main lobe exhibits acceleration which is observable experimentally, while the rest of the (dimmer) lobes accelerate in the opposite direction.